Investing Money - How to Invest

-Understanding the difference between your capital and income
+Understanding the difference between your capital gains and income

-Tax on investments is levied according to whether the original capital has grown in value, or on the income generated (even if not withdrawn).
+Tax on investments is levied according to whether the original capital has grown in value, or is paid on the income generated (even if not withdrawn).

-- Capital growth Any profit on the original investment amount.
+If your asset grows in value, based on the original investment amount, this represents capital growth.
 For example, Sarah buys shares for £1,000.
 She later sells these shares for £3,000.
 Sarah has made a capital gain of £2,000.

-- Income Any income paid that does not affect the capital value.
+Your investment may pay an income that does not affect the capital value.
 For example, Sarah’s shares pay a dividend of £500 per year.
 This money is treated as income.

 Capital gains tax on investments